zimbatm/freepass/README.md

 * Make usability testing
 * Provide more doc
 * Make a security audit
-* Add some unit-tests
+* Add some unit-tests (with nodejs ?)
-* Provide a command-line tool for password generation
+* Provide a command-line tool for password generation (with nodejs ?)
 * Publish the password-generation algorithm

 Known bugs
 ----------

-* Hashpass doesn isn't positioned right on window resize
+* Hashpass isn't positioned right on window resize

 Links
 -----